-Providers should consider their own values and how these perceptions may influence their interactions with patients from other cultures.
+Providers should consider their own values and how perceptions may influence interactions with patients from other cultures.
 Listening to minority patients’ needs and helping them to feel safe and understood can empower them to get the mental health treatment they deserve and to live productive and fulfilling lives.

 Primary care providers, including family nurse practitioners, are integral to ensuring all patients receive comprehensive care, and they serve as a key resource for those most vulnerable to the negative health effects resulting from discrimination.